-Covid-19 vaccination drive: 1,856 beneficiaries receive second dose in Delhi
+COVID-19 vaccination drive: 1,856 beneficiaries receive second dose in Delhi

 The number of centres where vaccination was carried out on Friday stood at 257, with a turnout of about 57 per cent, as over 14,800 people received COVID-19 vaccine shots in Delhi in the fourth week of the inoculation drive.

-The state-run hospital, current a partial coronavirus facility, had played a critical role in the fight against the COVID-19 pandemic in Delhi.
+The state-run hospital, currently a partial coronavirus facility, had played a critical role in the fight against the COVID-19 pandemic in Delhi.

-A senior doctor at the Centre for Chest and Respiratory Illness, and other healthcare workers at the BLK Super Speciality Hospital also received his second COVID vaccine shot on Saturday, a spokesperson of the hospital said.
+A senior doctor at the Centre for Chest and Respiratory Illness, and other healthcare workers at the BLK Super Speciality Hospital also received their second COVID vaccine shots on Saturday, a hospital spokesperson said.

-A senior doctor at the Rajiv Gandhi Super Speciality Hospital said, “110 people got vaccinated in total, out of whom five beneficiaries were those who got their second shots today”.
+A senior doctor at the Rajiv Gandhi Super Speciality Hospital said, “a total of 110 people got vaccinated and five of them were those who got their second shots today”.

+Meanwhile, according to a public notice issued by the health department authorities, vaccination of all healthcare workers registered on the CoWIN app has to be mandatorily completed by February 20.

+The final mop-up round for healthcare workers will thereafter commence from February 21-25, it said, adding healthcare workers who are already registered can walk in to any designated vaccination site if they have not received a scheduling message on SMS.

-After sluggish start, since the exercise was kicked off January 16, the inoculation drive had picked up pace in the last several days.
+After sluggish start, since the exercise was kicked off on January 16, the inoculation drive picked up the pace in the last several days.

-“On Friday, 14,843 people were administered coronavirus vaccine, and AEFI (adverse events following immunisation) was reported in seven persons,” a senior official of the Delhi Health Department had said.
+“On Friday, 14,843 people were administered coronavirus vaccine, and AEFI (adverse events following immunisation) was reported in seven people” a senior official of the Delhi Health Department had said.

+No fresh death from COVID-19 was recorded on Saturday in Delhi, the second time in February when the single-day fatality count was zero, according to data shared by the city health department.

-Delhi recorded 141 fresh COVID-19 cases and three deaths on Friday, even as the positivity rate stood at 0.22 per cent.
+The city recorded 126 fresh COVID-19 cases on Saturday, while the positivity rate stood at 0.21 per cent, according to the latest bulletin issued by the Delhi health department.